 This page tells you about the biological therapy vemurafenib and its possible side effects.
 Vemurafenib is pronounced as vem-yoo-raf-en-ib.
 There is information about

 Vemurafenib is a type of biological therapy drug called a cancer growth blocker.
-Growth factors are natural body chemicals that control cell growth.
-There are many different types of growth factor and they all do different things.
-Vemurafenib stops cells producing a protein called BRAF, which makes some cells grow and divide.
+It stops cells producing a protein called BRAF, which makes some cancer cells grow and divide.
 About half of all melanoma skin cancers make too much BRAF due to a change in a gene.
 The gene is called the BRAF gene.

 You take vemurafenib twice a day, 12 hours apart.
-The normal dose is four tablets.
+The normal dose is 4 tablets in the morning and 4 in the evening.
+It is best to take them with food or shortly after eating.

-You usually carry on taking it for as long as it works.
+You usually carry on taking it for as long as it works unless the side effects get too bad.

 More than 10 in every 100 people have one or more of these effects